 Our team set out to simplify the numbers, turning them into a clear and easy-to-read narrative that offers actionable insights in several domains.
 We’ll be rolling out the results in a major set of articles to be published over the coming weeks.

-We kick off the series in earnest by presenting the main findings of the report, which follow the world’s evolving relationship with digital technology.
+We kick off the series in earnest by presenting the main findings of the report – marketing in 2020, which follow the world’s evolving relationship with digital technology.
 We then apply this theme to specific areas of interest, including an in-depth examination of Thailand’s own digital habits.
 Later in our series, we will isolate key lessons in the realms of social media, brand identity, and e-commerce – while also exploring how the core issue of trust influences all of our online activity.

 In the telling of this story, we will break free from convention.
 Facts and figures make for dry reading, and a simple series of essays would do little to add excitement.
 Fortunately we live in an age of variety – with plenty of memes, videos, and interactive content to make the digital experience come alive.
 It seems fitting that, as we take the pulse of the present moment, we do so in a way that reflects the very same inventiveness that led us all to spend so much time online in the first place.